-When purchasing new window coverings, you must remember that the cords on blinds and shades pose a significant choking hazard to children and pets.
+Window shades and blinds equipped with cords to raise, lower and open them pose a significant choking hazard to children and pets.
 According to the U.S. Consumer Product Safety Commission, a child under the age of 10 dies from window cord strangulation every month.
-This guide will teach you which window treatments are a safer choice and give you tips on lowering the risks of this common hidden hazard in your home.
+This guide explains which window treatments are a safer choice and gives you tips on lowering the risks of this common hidden hazard in your home.

-Keep Existing Cords Out of Reach Throughout Your Home
+How to Keep Existing Cords Out of Reach

-If you cannot install newer products or children are simply visiting your home, make sure sure all exisiting window cords are out of sight, beyond reach and inaccessible.
+If you cannot install newer products or children are simply visiting your home, make sure all existing window cords are out of sight, beyond reach and inaccessible.

-- Make sure drapery tasseled pull cords are secured with a cord cleat and continuous-loop cords are permanently anchored to the floor or wall.
-CRemember that cord cleats do not fully protect children.
+Make sure tasseled pull cords on draperies are secured with a cord cleat and continuous-loop cords are permanently anchored to the floor or wall.
+Remember that cord cleats do not fully protect children.
 Cords above the cleats can still pose a danger.

 Move all cribs, beds, furniture and toys away from windows and cords, preferably to another wall.
 These items could act as unintentional step stools that allow a child to reach a window or cord.

-We strongly advise you replace any corded window covering in a young child's bedroom, play area or nursery with a cordless or motorized lift system.
+Replace any corded window treatments in a young child's bedroom, play area or nursey with a cordless or motorized lift system.

-TIP: Every window treatment product on homedepot.com features a “Child Safety” section on its product page.
+Tip: Every window treatment product features a “Child Safety” section on its product page.
 Always check this section to determine if a product is the safer choice for kids.

 Learning more about blinds, shades, shutters and other window treatment options that are safer for homes where children and pets live or visit can add an extra layer of protection for your home.
 Ready to find the blinds you need in your local store?
 Use The Home Depot app to locate products and check inventory.
 We'll take you to the exact aisle and bay.